-Health Canada mandates that hospitals identify and report adverse transfusion reactions, including those suspected to be TRALI related.
-This reporting must be completed using the standard procedure for reporting adverse reactions.
-A guide on how to report adverse reactions and data on events reported to Canadian Blood Services are available on this page of the website.
+Health Canada mandates that hospitals identify and report adverse transfusion reactions suspected to be TRALI related.
+This reporting must be completed using a standard procedure for reporting adverse reactions.
+A guide on how to report adverse reactions and data on events reported to Canadian Blood Services are available in A Guide to Reporting Adverse Transfusion Reactions.

 - Timing of transfusion with respect to symptom onset

-- Presence of other risk factors for acute lung injury (Table 1)
+- Presence of other risk factors for acute respiratory distress syndrome (see Table 1)

 - Evidence of hypoxia: PaO2 or SaO2